Human-Wildlife Conflict Management and ConservationFaculty-Led | Ecology & Conservation Tanzania

 Northern Tanzania is home to an extremely high density of wildlife and is one of the world’s greatest centers of large mammal biodiversity.
 Today, human population growth, unplanned development, agricultural expansion, human-wildlife conflict, and climate change threaten the future of the region.
-This program, in partnership with an organization called Tanzania People & Wildlife (TPW), provides hands-on, experiential learning in the area of human wildlife conflict management.
-Students will explore cutting edge methods and strategies employed to protect endangered wildlife and empower rural communities across this region.
-Students will also gain greater insight into the Maasai culture as they engage with these iconic tribal people.
+Students will explore cutting-edge methods and strategies employed to protect endangered wildlife and empower rural communities across this region.
+They will also gain greater insight into the Maasai culture as they engage with members of this tribe.

-- A basic knowledge of the key problems and questions around human-wildlife conflict, and wildlife and habitat conservation in Northern Tanzania
+- Demonstrate knowledge of the key problems and questions around human-wildlife conflict, and wildlife and habitat conservation in Northern Tanzania

-- Practical field experience in conservation working alongside conservationists and Maasai communities
+- Demonstrate field experience in conservation, working alongside conservationists and Maasai communities

 Customize Your Program